viat/YapHash/README.md

 YapHash is a command line tool and expects at least two arguments; First is the configuration file e.g. _hash.cfg_, second is the input wave file.
-To specify the output file of the fingerprint, a third argument can be passed optionally.
+To specify the output file of the fingerprint, a third and fourth argument can be passed optionally.

 Example:

-    ./YapHash hash.cfg SPIT_01_ABeier.wav out01.csv
+    ./YapHash hash.cfg SPIT_01_ABeier.wav out01.csv out01.bin

 For testing purposes, an additional tool for matching audio hashes has been provided.
 The maximum number n of matches for two of the above fingerprint files is computed.
 An n-match means that n vectors including their relative time offsets coincide.